nickkipshidze/python-vnetwork/README.md

 # VNetwork
 Its a Python library that helps you build a neural network and train it.

+Yeah you could use Tensorflow, Keras, PyTorch or scikit-learn but I wanted to write my own for fun.

 <br>

 ## Use case